w3f/Grants-Program/applications/sirato_substrate_phase3.md

 - EVM account list
 - EVM contract page: contains details of the contract and list of related activites and events
 - EVM account page: contains balance details of the account and list of related activities and deployed contracts.
 The user can also navigate from the page to the equivalent native (Substrate SS58) account.

+This work will make use of only the pallet-evm component of Frontier.
+This provides EVM execution capabilities using the Substrate account model, which signs transactions on behelf of EVM accounts.

+It will only support calls via the Substrate API, which is the recommended mechanism for providing EVM execution capabilities in Substrate networks.
+Ethereum RPC support via pallet-ethereum is not in scope for this grant as it is of less value to the Substrate ecosystem.

 #### Mock-ups